appsmithorg/appsmith-docs/website/docs/reference/widgets/maps.md

 # Maps

-The Map widget is used to display lat, long data on a google map and allows users to select locations on a map as lat, long.
+The Map widget is used to display lat, long data on a Google map and allows users to select locations on a map as lat, long.

 :::info IMPORTANT
 To use the Maps widget on a self-hosted Appsmith, ensure that Google Maps is set up on your instance.
 For more information, see [Configuring Google Maps on a self-hosted Appsmith instance](/getting-started/setup/instance-configuration/google-maps).